ALL EVENTS MARCH 23-31 HAVE BEEN CANCELLED DUE TO THE COVID-19 PREVENTION MEASURES AND SHELTER IN PLACE ORDER IN EFFECT IN CALIFORNIA

 Closing Equity Gaps: Integrating SRJC Student Data with Students' Experiences

 Thursday, March 12, 3:00-5:00 p.m., Welcome & Connect Center (Plover Hall Rm 531)

-As part of the Integrated Student Success Committee (ISSC), a branch of the Fall 2019 research inquiry teamwork centered on first-year student achievements.
-Surprising results were noted that revealed a lower success rate for specific female groups who are part of the Disabled Students Programs and Services (DSPS) and who identify as LGTBQ, white, African American, and Native American.
-Director of Assessment Services & Student Success Technologies, Michelle Vidaurri’s presentation will focus on this research and data to narrow down the criteria that result in a higher disproportionate impact for our first year, female students.
-Moreover, to learn more about how the campus can work to close these equity gaps, we will hear from a panel of SRJC students, so we can pair research and data with SRJC students’ experiences.
+As part of the Integrated Student Success Committee (ISSC), a branch of the Fall 2019 research inquiry teamwork was centered on first-year student achievements.
+Surprising results revealed a lower success rate for specific female groups who are part of the Disabled Students Programs and Services (DSPS) and who identify as LGTBQ, white, African American, and Native American.
+Director of Assessment Services & Student Success Technologies, Michelle Vidaurri will present research and data to narrow down the criteria that result in a higher disproportionate impact for our first year, female students.
+To learn more about how Santa Rosa Junior College can work to close these equity gaps, we will hear from a panel of SRJC students, so we can pair research and data with SRJC students’ experiences.

 Tuesday, March 24, 3:00-4:30 p.m., Newman Auditorium (Emeritus 1564)